How to measure the performance of marketing automation

 Monitor how your web page personalization automation performs

-Personalizing web pages based on user attributes and behavior is an important marketing practice to increase engagement and conversion rates.
+Personalizing your web site based on user attributes and behavior is an important marketing practice to increase engagement and conversion rates.

 We need metrics to measure our page personalization’s relevance and effectiveness.
 They should show how our segment is engaging with it and how much it affects conversion rates.
 Consider the following metrics: